 After your student is done it will be worth your time to check these cuts.
 Make sure they all end about the same distance from the edge of the paper.

-Weaving paper strips…
+Weaving paper strips….

 Push the skinny strip down to the bottom of the weaving.
 If your artist is having a hard time keeping the strip pushed down add a touch of glue to either end with a glue stick.
-Grab another strip and begin weaving it in the opposite patter.
+Grab another strip and begin weaving it in the opposite pattern.
 If the first strip started under this one should start over.
 Try to check kids work before they move on.
 This is where they “get” the patterning.
 If they haven’t gotten the hang of it yet it helps to catch it before they’ve invested too much time.

 Adjust and keep working.

 This paper weaving is a pretty straight froward one day project.
 Do not, I repeat, do not attempt to get fancy with weaving the first time around.
 Think simple.
-Future weavings could use multiple colors, curvy lines, and additional materials.
-The possibilities are endless.